rollbar/rollbar.js/README.md

   accessToken: "POST_CLIENT_ITEM_ACCESS_TOKEN",
   ignoredMessages: ["Can't find Clippy.bmp.
 The end is nigh."],
   captureUncaught: true,
+  captureUnhandledRejections: false,
   payload: {
     environment: "production"
   }
 };
 // init your rollbar like normal, or insert rollbar.js source snippet here
 ```

+## Handling uncaught rejections.

+Rollbar.js supports the ability to catch and report unhandled Promise rejections, that is, Promise failures
+that do not have a corresponding `.then(null, function(e) {})` handler.
+This support is best used for handling
+rejected `exceptions`, although rejected primitives will report (without a stack trace).

+If you decide to use this option, you may also want to combine it the `checkIgnore`
+[configuration](https://rollbar.com/docs/notifier/rollbar.js/configuration) option to filter 'noisy' rejections,
+depending on the extent to which your application handles Promise failures, or rejects with alot of primitives.

 ## Verbose option